waldirborbajr/tmux-spotify/README.md

 2. Follow the URL provided to authorize the application with your Spotify account.

 3. The currently playing track will now appear in your tmux status bar.

+## Troubleshooting

+If you encounter an "INVALID_CLIENT: Invalid redirect URI" error:
+1. Double-check that the redirect URI in your `.tmux-spotify-env` file matches exactly with what you've set in your Spotify app settings.
+2. Ensure there are no trailing spaces or newlines in the `.tmux-spotify-env` file.
+3. Verify that you've added the correct redirect URI to your Spotify app settings in the Spotify Developer Dashboard.

 ## Development